EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: Experiments

 \textbf{Implementation Details} \quad All experiments were conducted on an NVIDIA V100 GPU using PyTorch.
-The model architectures and parameter settings were kept consistent with previous studies \citep{Bai2021PES}.
-The experiments were configured with a learning rate of 0.1, using the Stochastic Gradient Descent (SGD) optimizer with a momentum of 0.9, and weight decay set to \(1 \times 10^{-4}\).
-We applied 30\% and 50\% symmetric noise as well as 45\% pair flip noise on the CIFAR-10 and CIFAR-100 datasets to assess model performance.
-The CIFAR-10 dataset utilized the standard ResNet-18 \citep{He2016ResNet} architecture, while CIFAR-100 used ResNet-34.
-Similarly, for the CIFAR-10N dataset, the same ResNet-18 model was used.
-Prior to the training phase, ControlNet was utilized as our reference model in the controllable generation model module.
-This choice was strategic; ControlNet was the least effective model identified in prior analyses \citep{chen2023improving}.
-Employing this model underscores the robustness of our approach, ensuring that the efficacy of our method is not overly contingent upon the capabilities of any specific generative model.
-This decision highlights our method's adaptability and general efficacy across varying scenarios.
-We employed the Canny edge detector as a simple preprocessor to extract features from the instances, using labels as textual controls with the prompt "a photo of \{label\}".
-This was executed without any additional or negative prompts, and the sampling process was limited to 20 steps.
-All experiments were repeated three times under different random seeds, and results are reported as averages with standard deviations.
+The model architectures and parameter settings were kept consistent with previous studies \cite{Bai2021PES}.
+The experiments were configured with a learning rate of 0.1, using the Stochastic Gradient Descent (SGD) optimizer with a momentum of 0.9, and a weight decay set to \(1 \times 10^{-4}\).
+We applied 30\% and 50\% symmetric noise and 45\% pair flip noise on the CIFAR-10 and CIFAR-100 datasets to assess model performance.
+The CIFAR-10 dataset utilized the standard ResNet-18 \cite{He2016ResNet} architecture, while CIFAR-100 used ResNet-34.
+For the CIFAR-10N dataset, the same ResNet-18 model was used.
+Prior to training, ControlNet was utilized as our reference model in the controllable generation model module.
+This choice was strategic: we instantiate EchoMod with ControlNet, a widely-used controllable diffusion model, and keep the generator and prompting settings fixed across all experiments.
+By avoiding generator-specific tuning and using a standard instantiation, the reported gains are less likely to be an artefact of a particularly strong or heavily engineered generator.
+The results reported in this paper correspond to the ControlNet instantiation, with all generation settings fixed as summarized in Appendix~B. We employed the Canny edge detector as a simple preprocessor to extract features from the instances, using labels as textual controls with the prompt "a photo of \{label\}".
+No additional or negative prompts were used, and the sampling process was limited to 20 steps.
+All experiments were repeated three times with different random seeds, and results are reported as averages with standard deviations.

+\textbf{Data preprocessing} \quad For all datasets, including CIFAR-10, CIFAR-100, and CIFAR-10N, we adopted a unified data augmentation strategy.
+Specifically, we first applied 4-pixel padding, followed by random cropping to \(32 \times 32\) pixels.
+We then applied random horizontal flipping and normalization.

+\textbf{Hyperparameter settings} \quad For the ControlNet controllable generation model, we used the simplest Canny preprocessor with both the low threshold and high threshold set to 75.
+The prompt used was “a photo of {label}” without any additional prompts or negative prompts.
+The feature maps output by the preprocessor and the generated images were both set to \(512 \times 512\) pixels.
+The diffusion process consisted of 20 steps.
+For reproducibility, we report the $\tau$ values used in our experiments (e.g., $\tau=0.4$ for 30\% noise and $\tau=0.52$ for 45\%/50\% noise), selected via the lightweight calibration procedure described in the Sensitivity Analysis.
+The hyperparameters for the training are detailed in Table \ref{table:hyperparameter}.